taco-fights/BTCalc/README.md

 If you wanted to cast some magic internet money my way, I'd be forever grateful: 6h7VjxsBynUxHhs4zd3DnmnhhkkqSMRjU

+13.12.10 - Added a more user friendly buy/sell function and minimized gains calc (for tax purposes)

 13.12.9 - Added Settings tab w/ auto update interval and exchange server options